New Man (utopian concept): Transhumanist

-Transhumanism welcomes the creation of a literal new man by enhancements through cybernetics and other "human enhancements", and look to the singularity as that point in time when the new man arrives, his birthday if you will.
+Transhumanism welcomes the creation of a literal new man by enhancements through cybernetics and other "human enhancements", and look toward the singularity as the point in time in which the new man arrives.
 Scholar Klaus Vondung argues that Transhumanism represents the final revolution.
 Others have made similar observations.

 Utopian socialist

 Utopian socialists such as Henri de Saint-Simon, Charles Fourier and Robert Owen saw a future Golden Age led by a New Man who would reconstruct society.